-You must use the wor Please see Rule 27.1 rding shown below to appoint a r for more details. epresentative to vote at a i meeting for you.
+You must use the wording shown below to appoint a representative to vote at a meeting for you Please see Rule 27.1 for more details.

-I (insert name) am a r member of (insert name) Limited.
+I (insert name) am a member of (insert name)Limited.

-My address is: (pleas se insert).
+My address is: (please insert).

-, , , ert name) who lives at (insert add i's meeting on (insert date) and a , , ,
+I hereby appoint (insert name) who lives at (insert address) to be my representative and vote forme at the Association's meeting on (insert date) and any other dates that meeting continues on

-Your name
+our name

-Your signature
+our signature

 Date